flapjack/flapjack.io/Future-Data-Structures.md

-NB: This is using a Redis ORM layer provisionally named RedisRecord, which provides an ActiveModel implementation over a Redis data store.
+NB: This is implemented using [Sandstorm](https://github.com/ali-graham/sandstorm).
 Everything below is subject to confirmation, pending review.

 The following documentation just lists the data fields at the moment; more commentary regarding valid values etc. will be added soon.

-TODO: catch up the code with the key naming below

-TODO: the indexing columns, `by_*` below should maybe be renamed `ids_by_*`.

-TODO: where index key must be unique, could use a global index hash for that key instead of multiple lists.

 TODO: notification rule media/blackhole should be moved to 3 child objects, based on state